 2. Risks From The Donation Process

-- The donation process, called apheresis, is similar to giving plasma – you sit in a comfy chair while your blood is drawn, stem cells are filtered out, and the rest is returned to your body.
+- The donation process, called apheresis, is similar to giving plasma.
+You sit in a comfy chair while your blood is drawn, stem cells are filtered out, and the rest of your blood is returned to your body through the other arm.

 - Some donors feel a little lightheaded or get a tingly sensation (caused by the anticoagulant used), but these effects wear off quickly and are monitored by medical staff.